jondlm/jondelamotte-com/app/blog/websockets.md

 ## But WHY?

-Websockets will dramatically increase the speed and efficiency of browser based stuff like real-time dashboards, chat clients, mult-player games, and much more.
+Websockets will dramatically increase the speed and efficiency of browser based stuff like real-time dashboards, chat clients, multi-player games, and much more.
 Websockets are already implemented on "all" major browsers.
 Visit this [demo](http://html5demos.com/web-socket) to see if your browser can connect using websockets.

 // Jon